-Analysis suggests that an additional hourly inter-peak service between Wigan, St Helens and Liverpool will have a medium value-formoney case providing it can be operated using spare rolling stock required for peak operation.
+Analysis suggests that an additional hourly inter-peak service between Wigan, St Helens and Liverpool could achieve a medium valuefor-money case providing it can be operated using spare rolling stock required for peak operation and its calling pattern is optimised.
 Given the prevalence of stopping services on the route, it is forecast that a semi-fast service with a limited number of stops would be more attractive to new passengers, and this option is recommended.
-This would provide a quarter-hour service frequency to/from Liverpool for around 12 hours per day.
-Figure 6.9 below illustrates the business case for both a semi-fast and stopping service.
+This would provide a quarter hour service frequency to/from Liverpool for around 12 hours per day.
+Figure 6.10 below illustrates the business case for both a semifast and stopping service.
+The Lancashire and Cumbrian RUS investigated the business case for an increased frequency of services between Liverpool and Preston, and concluded that it would offer low value for money.
+It has not been possible to find any evidence that alters this conclusion

-Figure 6.9 - Transport economic efficiency table for Wigan - Liverpool options
+Figure 6.10 - Transport economic efficiency table for Wigan - Liverpool options

 30-year appraisal £m (2002 market prices)

 W1: Additional hourly inter-peak Wigan - Liverpool semi-fast W2: Additional hourly inter-peak Wigan - Liverpool stopping service

-Costs (present value) Costs (present value)
+Costs (present value)

 Investment cost 0.0 0.0

 Operating cost 12.4 12.4

 Revenue -4.0 -3.1

-Other Government impacts 0.9 0.7
+Other government impacts 0.9 0.7

 Total costs 9.4 10.1

 Benefits (present value)

-Rail users benefits 12.0 11.2
+Rail users' benefits 12.0 11.2

-Non users benefits 2.6 1.8
+Non-users' benefits 2.6 1.8

 Total quantified benefits 14.7 13.1

 NPV 5.3 3.0

-Quantified BCR 1.6 1.3
+BCR 1.6 1.3

-6.4.4 Connectivity between Tower Hill (east of Kirkby) and Liverpool Gap
+6.4.4 Connectivity between Tower Hill (east of Kirkby) and Liverpool